MEAN-stack/Datepicker/README.md

 It's actually a bit fiddly to remove the gap between the input elements while preserving the indentation in the HTML, keeping the source code neat and readable.
 I have achieved this by moving the closing &gt; angle bracket to the next line, but there are several other ways to achieve the same effect described here https://css-tricks.com/fighting-the-space-between-inline-block-elements/

 I have used `type="text"` for the two `<input>` elements.
 I tried `type="number"` but it gave me less control over the width of the element.
 Fortunately Angular will allow me to perform the validation on the user's input, so it's not a problem.

+Step 2 - Specifying the date format

+Since I am trying to keep things simple I will only support a few options here:

+* yyyy 4 digits year
+* yy 2 digits year
+* MMMM full name of a month
+* MMM short name of a month
+* MM numeric month
+* dd numeric day